Accessibility

 We understand RICE is stressful, and we try to make the contest part of it as laid back as possible.
 But that, too, may upset people as it may not be run how you expected.
 Please see the Server & Event Culture page for more insight on what to expect.

 Please understand that if you have not participated in an event like this before, you may respond in a way you did not expect.
-Check in with yourself; protect your mental health.
-It is okay to step away if you have to.

 Please read our server guide on how to give, receive, and ask for critique, and for people have never given critique before, try our Musubi Method.